mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-9-game-2.html.markdown

 ## Turn 4

 Russians picked off guns on Hill 129, which will slow down casualties.
+Then more positioning, and dispersing some infantry around Bednost.
+The armor is swinging west to ensure an easy retreat path by knocking the howitzer off Hill 135.

+Germans are in a boat load of hurt.
+A couple of dispersals, no units eliminated this turn.

+Score: Germans 9, Russians 2.

 ## Turn 5

+Russians positioning, not taking any units, trying to get into position to squash Bednost.
+Time is getting critical.

+Germans managing to whiff all direct fire.
+Managed to disperse some T-34s, but that is all.

+Score: Germans 9, Russians 2.

 ## Turn 6

+Russians move armor around Bednost, just at the half way range of 3 hexes on a range 6 75mm ATG.
+It's a risk as two ATGs in Bednost could keep two armor pieces pinned.
+However, a massive close assault removes one of the ATGs, hence, worst case for Russians is losing 1 armor.

+Germans were only able to disperse, but they have reoccupied Bednost, which makes it hard for the Russians.

+Score: Germans 9, Russians 6.

 ## Turn 7

+The Russians are going to have a really hard time getting off the board.
+The Germans are just hard enough to kill to slow everything down, and have just enough firepower to kill lots and lots of trucks.
+Given 11, 12 turns, it would be decisive Russian victory no problem at all.
+As it stands right now, the Germans have the Russians all bottled up, with just enough firepower to reliably pick off trucks.
+I need to play the scenario again, and next time, make the Germans run all over the map instead of getting all bottled up.

 ## Turn 8